 Applications receiving the highest average score based upon panel review will be selected for recommendation to the Commissioner of DHSES for award.
 The total scores will be averaged and ranked in order from highest to lowest.
-The State reserves the right, for the purpose of ensuring the completeness and comparability of proposals, to analyze submissions and make adjustments or normalize submissions in the proposals, including applicants' technical assumptions, and underlying calculations and assumptions used to support the computation of costs, or to apply
+The State reserves the right, for the purpose of ensuring the completeness and comparability of proposals, to analyze submissions and make adjustments or normalize submissions in the proposals, including applicants' technical assumptions, and underlying calculations and assumptions used to support the computation of costs, or to apply such other methods, as it deems necessary to make comparisons.
+In the event of a tie score where one or more applicants may not be fully funded, the applicant with the highest score in the "Overall Application" section will be ranked higher.
+Proposed budgets will be reviewed, and items deemed inappropriate, unallowable, or inconsistent with project or program activities will be eliminated.
+Grants in the amount of the budgets, as adjusted, will be made to the highest-ranking applicants until funds are insufficient to fund the next ranking application in full.
+The State reserves the right, at its discretion, to make amendments and/or alter funding levels of one or more applicants based on any new information discovered that would have originally affected the scoring or to not award funding to any application with a final average score of 60 or less.

-&lt;sup>1 DHSES is committed to distributing homeland security funding based upon risk.
+1 DHSES is committed to distributing homeland security funding based upon risk.
 The Division of Homeland Security and Emergency Services will award each applicant up to 10 points in competitive scoring.
 Core variables which will be considered in the risk score include, county threat score (0-3 points); population and population density (0-4 points); critical infrastructure (0-1); and mass gatherings (0-2).

-&lt;sup>2 Per the new Code for Federal Regulations (CFR) 2 CFR Part 200, DHSES is required to assess the risk posed by applicants of federal funding passed through DHSES.
+2 Per the Code for Federal Regulations (CFR) 2 CFR Part 200, DHSES is required to assess the risk posed by applicants of federal funding passed through DHSES.
 For previously funded applicants, DHSES will assess how well they have historically managed federal grant funds.
 This will include reporting compliance, successful award spend-down, and program objective compliance.
 Once a prospective applicant's final overall average score is determined by the review panel, DHSES may subtract up to 10 points based on its "Grant Management Performance History" criteria.